 The Feira da ladra – literally the Thief’s Market – is an event that takes place every week, on Tuesdays and Saturdays in the Campo de Santa Clara in Lisbon not far from the National Pantheon.
 This is one of the best things to see in Lisbon!

-Feira da ladra is one of the most amazing flea market we’ve ever seen.
-There are objects of all kinds: azulejos, clothes, decorative objects, books, toys etc.
+Feira da ladra is one of the most amazing flea markets we’ve ever seen.
+There are objects of all kinds: azulejos, clothes, decorative objects, books, toys, etc.

 The origin of this flea market dates back to the 13th century, and it has changed location several times in Lisbon.
 It wasn’t until 1903 that it found its present place and that’s a good thing: the view of the Tagus is superb, and you can admire the Church of São Vicente de Fora in the background.